Teargarden by Kaleidyscope: Announcement and "A Song for a Son" (2008–2009)

 Corgan spent much of summer 2009 in ex-Catherine member and "Superchrist" producer Kerry Brown's home studio, where Zeitgeist was recorded, recording demos for about fifty songs.
 In July, Corgan formed the band Spirits in the Sky to play a tribute concert to the late Sky Saxon of The Seeds.
 He then toured with the band, comprising Brown, Electric Prunes bassist Mark Tulin, Strawberry Alarm Clock keyboardist Mark Weitz, frequent Corgan collaborator Linda Strawberry, flautist Kevin Dippold, "Superchrist" violinist Ysanne Spevack, new Pumpkins drummer Mike Byrne, and Jane's Addiction guitarist Dave Navarro, playing covers and some of the new Pumpkins songs at several clubs in California.

 This is the second Smashing Pumpkins album released for free over the Internet, the first being 2000's Machina II/The Friends & Enemies of Modern Music.
-Teargarden is seeing such a release due to Corgan's reported hope that people hear the album before dismissing it, on top of his interest in "subverting a system that works against holistic thinking when it comes to how art is made and delivered to those who might want to hear it."
+Teargarden saw such a release due to Corgan's reported hope that people hear the album before dismissing it, on top of his interest in "subverting a system that works against holistic thinking when it comes to how art is made and delivered to those who might want to hear it."
 All of the songs were planned to be released for free as 192-kbps, DRM-free MP3 files, available from direct links on the band's website.
 Finally, a complete box set release is planned that will contain all of the tracks accompanied by an art film and a making-of documentary.
 Corgan said he was also considering a single-CD compilation of the best of the forty-four tracks.